Skip to content

 Nicolò is the winner of the 2021 OSCE–IFSH Essay Competition on “Conventional Arms Control and Confidence- and Security-Building Measures.”
 His essay explores the potential application of blockchain technology to improve conventional arms control.
 He is also one of the winners of the fourth edition of the IAI (Istituto Affari Internazionali) Prize “Young Talents for Italy, Europe and the World.”

-Nicolò’s research interests include arms control, disarmament and non-proliferation, and terrorism and violent extremism.
-His research has been published in the Journal for Deradicalisation, the Journal for Peace and Nuclear Disarmament and the Geneva Centre for Security Policy (GCSP).
+Nicolò’s research interests include space security, arms control, disarmament and non-proliferation, and terrorism and violent extremism.
+His research has been published in the Journal for Deradicalisation, the Journal for Peace and Nuclear Disarmament, and Critical Sociology.

 Content by Nicolò Miotto